smswithoutborders/documentation/docs/tutorials/advanced-features.md

 #### Saved access in wallet

 To identify the intended phone number, we match your saved email addresses (from wallet) against all intended emails.
-In other to get mail access, be certain you are using a valid phonenumber and have saved at least 1 email in the your access wallet.
+In other to get mail access, be certain you are using a valid phone number and have saved at least 1 email in the your access wallet.

 ### How to forward emails to your SWOB account